Seattle's Child

 Neighborhood dinner

-With the arrival of the usual winter viruses as well as concerns about COVID, you might want to get together with your neighbors or extended family to share in an outdoor potluck.
-On your block travel from driveway to driveway and break some bread.
+With the arrival of the usual winter viruses, you might want to get together with your neighbors or extended family to share in a potluck.
+On your block, travel from driveway to driveway and break some bread.
 You bring your own main dish.
 One household hosts appetizers, another hosts a couple of sides, and another supplies dessert.
-Eat at tables set up in a driveway or get together at a park picnic shelter.
+Eat at tables set up in the house or get together at a park picnic shelter.

 Here are some places to try:

-5 walks for Seattle-area families on wet winter days
+5 beach walks for Seattle-area families on winter days

 Here are some lovely ones nearby.
-Bonus: Normally, you need to buy a Discover Pass, but honor of Native American Heritage Day, all Washington State Parks are free on Friday, November 24th.
+Bonus: Normally, you need to buy a Discover Pass, but in honor of Native American Heritage Day, all Washington State Parks are free on Friday, November 29th.

 Play board games and card games